to Water to Soil Transplant

 The first step is to choose the right time to transplant your plant.
 The best time to transplant is when the weather is warm and the soil is moist.

-Once you have chosen the right time, you will need to prepare the soil by loosening it up and adding some compost or fertilizer.
+ve chosen the right time, you will need to prepare the soil by loosening it up and adding some compost or fertilizer.

 Next, you will need to carefully remove the plant from its water container.
 Be sure to support the roots as you do this.